Government Model Boys Higher Secondary School

-Government Model Boys Higher Secondary School, (previously called Government Model High School) is a school in Thycaud, Thiruvananthapuram, India.
+Government Model Boys Higher Secondary School, previously called Government Model High School, is a school in Thycaud, Thiruvananthapuram, India.
 The school is affiliated to the Kerala State Board of Education and is one of the oldest schools in Kerala.

 History

-In 1885, a normal school was started in Trivandrum by the government of Travancore for training male teachers.
+In 1885, a normal school was started in Thiruvananthapuram by the government of Travancore for training male teachers.
 It was situated in the compound where St.Joseph's Higher Secondary school is at present.
 In 1903 it was shifted to Thycaud.
 The magnificent main building of the school, an example of European architecture, was built in 1910 during the reign of Maharaja Sree Moolam Thirunal Ramavarma.

 The first headmaster was Dr. C F Clarke who served for three years.
 He lived on the school campus; the house where he stayed remains as Clarke's Bungalow.
 One of the earliest headmasters of the training college was Shri.
 P.G.
 Sadasiva Iyer, who was an M.A. in Chemistry from the Madras Presidency college.
 The school was the city's first English, Malayalam, Tamil medium school.